 - Step 1.
-Identify and delineate jurisdictional wetlands within the study area.
+Identify and delineate potentially jurisdictional wetlands within the study area.
 Flag wetland limits following the guidelines presented in the 1987 U.S. Army Corps of Engineers Wetland Delineation Manual and any relevant USACE Regional Supplements.
 Delineate wetlands under the jurisdiction of NC Division of Coastal Management (NC DCM). - Step 2.
-Classify wetlands in accordance with the NC WAM then either as tidal, riparian, or non-riparian.
+Classify wetlands in accordance with NCWAM, then either as tidal, riparian, or non-riparian.
+Each wetland should also be identified using best professional judgement whether it is a 404/401 wetland or 401 only wetland using the appropriate waters protection rule/regulation.
 Prepare the following forms below: - One USACE Wetland Data Form for each wetland along with one form for a corresponding upland area in accordance with 1987 USACE Wetland Delineation Manual and any relevant USACE Regional Supplements. - NCWAM Wetland Rating Sheet in accordance with the most recent NCWAM User Manual for each wetland (or wetland type, if appropriate).
-Field maps will need to identify and portray delineated wetlands and to record stream physical characteristics (width, depth, substrate, bank height).
-Artificial ponds do not require survey, but should be described based on the quality of aquatic habitat that they provide.
+Field maps will need to identify and portray delineated wetlands.